Introduction

 Answer:

-- For enrolment applications took place at the e-Channel Enrolment Offices of the Hong Kong Immigration Department, applicants can enter and exit Hong Kong via e-Channels in around 3 hours after successful enrolment.
+- For enrolment took place at the e-Channel Enrolment Offices of the Hong Kong Immigration Department, applicants can use the e-Channel service to enter and exit Hong Kong in approximately 3 hours after successful enrolment.

 -